Pmpraduman/Flipkart-Data-Analytics-Project-Using-SQL/README.md

 funnels,  improve  logistics,  and  drive  business  growth.
 The  entire  project  is  powered  purely  by SQL  and  showcases  my  ability  to  derive  actionable  insights  from  raw  data  —  without  relying  on any external BI tools or dashboards.

+# Objectives
+●  Track user signups and activity (DAU, WAU, MAU) to analyze growth.
+●  Map the full conversion funnel from views to purchases using SQL.
+●  Identify top-performing products and detect high return/cancellation patterns.
+●  Analyze traffic sources to measure marketing effectiveness.
+●  Evaluate delivery performance and user retention trends.
+●  Drive all insights using raw SQL — without any BI tools